grimmlabs/BarPepScripts/README.md

 **IMPORTANT:** The names of the columns have to be written exactly how it is shown here!
 Do not use a '_' in your animal or tissue entries!

 Other input files that you will need, but won't have to specially prepare:
-  - A folder with **the _PV.csv output files from the _Barcode and Peptide Detection Script_** containing the counts of the found peptides.
+  - A folder with **the _PV.csv output files from the _BarPepDetection_** containing the counts of the found peptides.

 &emsp;

 ## Running the Script
 If you are running the script for the first time, open the Windows Terminal and call the script with
 ```
-python Script_BarcodePeptideAnalysis.py -h
+python BarPepDetection.py -h
 ````

 This will give you a list of the arguments that you need to specifiy for running the script successfully: